Lyraedan/Oxygen_Not_Included_Multiplayer/docs/CONFIGURATION.md

 - The configuration file is automatically created with default values if it doesn't exist
 - Changes to the configuration require restarting the game
 - Invalid values will be replaced with defaults and logged as warnings
+- **Steam Cloud is the recommended provider** for most users due to no setup requirements
+- Google Drive setup is only needed if you require more than 100MB storage or have Steam Cloud disabled